-Providing a route to qualification is and will continue to be the primary source to grow our workforce of qualified social workers.
-By October 2018, we will have recruited more than 200 Newly qualified social workers over 4 years, of which we have retained 148 (76%).
+- 2.2.1 Providing a route to qualification is and will continue to be the primary source to grow our workforce of qualified social workers.
+We have recruited more than 200 Newly Qualified Social Workers over 4 years, of which we have retained 148 (76%). - 2.2.2 In 2014 we set up a more structured approach to the recruitment and training of newly qualified social workers (NQSW) with the creation of the Norfolk Institute for Practice

-In 2014 we set up a more structured approach to the recruitment and training of newly qualified social workers (NQSW) with the creation of the Norfolk Institute for Practice Excellence (N.I.P.E.).
+Excellence (N.I.P.E.).
 This has proved a popular offer for those leaving university and in their most recent report, Ofsted noted that:

-Strenuous efforts to build a stable, skilled workforce are beginning to secure positive results.
+- 2.2.3 Strenuous efforts to build a stable, skilled workforce are beginning to secure positive results.
 Continued investment in Norfolk's Institute for Practice Excellence (NIPE) ensures good-quality support to newly qualified social workers when they start their employment in children's services.
-This programme has been effective in achieving a more stable workforce and is an example of good practice.
+This programme has been effective in achieving a more stable workforce and is an example of good practice. - 2.2.4 The latest information on the NQSW recruitment: